Discrimination and Harassment Grievance Procedures (Australia Only)

 · explaining the University's policy on discrimination, harassment, vilification and victimisation and the procedures available for resolving concerns of this nature;

-· exploring possible strategies by which the client might act to resolve the concern, for example – directly approaching the person with whom they have a concern; writing a letter; requesting the assistance of the appropriate manager or supervisor; assisting the person to document their concern; requesting the assistance of a conciliator; make a request to the Deputy Vice-Chancellor with executive responsibility for equal opportunity (the Deputy Vice-Chancellor (nominated by the Vice-Chancellor)) for an investigation (see section 15ff below);
+· exploring possible strategies by which the client might act to resolve the concern, for example – directly approaching the person with whom they have a concern; writing a letter; requesting the assistance of the appropriate manager or supervisor; assisting the person to document their concern; requesting the assistance of a conciliator; make a request to the Pro Vice-Chancellor with executive responsibility for equal opportunity (the Pro Vice-Chancellor (nominated by the Vice-Chancellor)) for an investigation (see section 15ff below);

 · accompanying the person as a support when they speak to the other person;

 · assisting the person to formulate a written summary of their concerns for conciliation to be sent to the other person or during conciliation under these procedures;